sims-lab/CapCruncher/docs/running_the_pipeline.rst

 * :literal:`pre_annotation` - Stops before aligned slices are ready to be annotated.
 * :literal:`post_annotation` - Stops after aligned slices have been annotated.
 * :literal:`post_ccanalyser_analysis` - Stops after reporters have been identified and duplicate filtered.
-* :literal:`full` - Run the pipline until all required tasks are complete.
+* :literal:`full` - Run the pipeline until all required tasks are complete.

 To run the pipeline until one of these stopping points, use: